 It’s our general skill and attention to our strengths that delivers good outcomes.

-If you are a busy professional there is a good chance that you are already involved in athletic activities.
-This is good.
-As adults we need to build an injury resistant frame and a healthy system to support our future enjoyment of life.
+If you are a busy professional, there is a good chance that you are already involved in athletic activities.
+Good job.
+As adults, we need to build an injury resistant frame and a healthy system to support our future enjoyment of life.

-The difference between exercising for 20 minutes, and performance training for 20 minutes is the movement skills involved, the 10 points of fitness, and consistent measurement.
+The difference between status-quo exercise and twenty minutes of skilled performance training, is the movement skills involved, hitting ten points of fitness, and consistent measurement.
 Training can be the one activity that is congruent with your bigger goals.

 Work with a modified “interval.”
 Strive for excellence in movement.
 Adult physical training is specific to the needs of a unique population.

-Training is modeled to achieve cardiovascular/respiratory endurance, strength, stamina, flexibility, power, speed, coordination, accuracy, agility and balance.
-A model shared from trainers who came before me.
+Performance training develops cardiovascular/respiratory endurance, strength, stamina, flexibility, power, speed, coordination, accuracy, agility, and balance.
+A model shared by knowledgeable trainers who came early to the training scene.

 The concept that you have to move and move correctly is not unique.
-Unique is the benefits attainable through consistency, and skill.
-For those who learns the skills, the benefits are assured.
+Unique is the benefits attainable through consistency and skill.
+For those who learn the skills, the benefits of training are real.

 There is science behind the training.
-Mental and physical growth is possible for anyone who takes the fork in the road where a choice between the status quo, and modern scientific thinking is offered.
+Mental and physical growth is possible for anyone who takes the fork in the road where a choice between the status quo pales to modern scientific thinking.

 Be the best you can be in all respects.
 Train for a reason.

-I don’t self-identify as an athlete, I’m a business professional who is striving to be the best I can be at the present moment.
+I envy athletes.
+Their relationship to being fit is spectacular.
+I’m a business professional who is striving to be the best I can be at the present moment.
 Training like an athlete is the path to take.

 -Dan Raabe, MA